troy-west/apache-kafka-vendor-tools/README.md

 Shutdown any kafka brokers that you may have run from previous exercise, then follow the steps below.

-1. Bootstrap a 3-node kafka cluster, the KSQL server, and the Schema Registry with the following command:
+1. Bootstrap a 3-node Kafka cluster, the KSQL server, and the Schema Registry with the following command:

 ```sh
 docker-compose up